-In April 1909, the East End school house was moved by William Huff to "Dogtown" and placed on the curve in the road leading to the Heart River Bridge to serve the city south of the railroad yard.
+In April 1909, the East End school house was moved by William Huff to "Dogtown" a common reference to the southeast neighborhoods.
+It was placed on the curve in the road leading to the Heart River Bridge to serve the city south of the railroad yard.

 The School Board decided to erect a replacement.
-In the interim classes for the students was held, again, at City Hall.
-In late February 1910, the School Board members instructed local architect C. A. Bloom to prepare plans for a new two-story and basement school house to be erected in the east end of town.
+In the interim, classes were held again at City Hall.
+In February 1910, the School Board instructed local architect C. A. Bloom to prepare plans for a new two-story and basement school house to be erected in the east end of town.
 The school was to be of brick and to contain four recitation rooms and an office.
-Early estimates, incuding plumbing and heating apparatus, expected the cost to top $15,000 ($347,000 in 2010 dollars).
+Early estimates, incuding plumbing and heating apparatus, expected the cost to top $15,000 ($400,000 in 2016$).

 In April 1912, the city celebrated the opening of a new school in the First Ward named after General George Custer.